lucianbuilds/espnow-image-bridge/README.md

-The ESP-32 Cam takes a photo every set amount of seconds, breaks it into multiple esp-now packets, then transmits them to another esp32.
+The ESP-32 Cam takes a photo every few seconds, breaks it into multiple esp-now packets, then transmits them to another esp32.

 The receiving esp32 sends the received data over serial and your computer reconstructs it with Python.